-A life-long resident of Howard Township, Centre County, Pa., Congressman Glenn ‘GT’ Thompson was first elected to represent Pennsylvania’s Fifth District in the U.S. House of Representatives on November 4, 2008 and sworn in to his third term on January 3, 2013.
+A life-long resident of Howard Township, Centre County, Pa., Congressman Glenn ‘GT’ Thompson represents Pennsylvania’s Fifteenth District in the U.S. House of Representatives.

-Prior to being elected to Pennsylvania’s geographically largest congressional district, Congressman Thompson spent 28 years as a therapist, rehabilitation services manager and a licensed Nursing Home Administrator.
-Through his professional experiences, Glenn has touched the lives of thousands of individuals facing life altering conditions.
+Prior to being elected to Pennsylvania’s geographically largest congressional district, GT spent 28 years as a therapist, rehabilitation services manager and a licensed nursing home administrator.
+Through his professional experiences, GT has touched the lives of thousands of individuals facing life-altering conditions.
 As a result, he has learned firsthand the importance of access to quality healthcare and has become a strong advocate for increased access, affordability, quality of care, and patient choice.

-A 30-year veteran of the Juniata Valley Boy Scout Council, Glenn was the Council’s President during 2007 to 2009.
-He has enriched the lives of young men throughout Central Pennsylvania.
-Among just 2,000 presented since 1969, in 2012 Rep. Thompson received the National Distinguished Eagle Scout Award.
+A 30+ year veteran of the Juniata Valley Boy Scout Council, GT has served as Scoutmaster, Council executive board member, and Council president.
+He has enriched the lives of youth throughout Central Pennsylvania.
+Among just 2,000 presented since 1969, GT received the National Distinguished Eagle Scout Award in 2012.

-Glenn is also a former member of the Bald Eagle Area School Board and is past vice-chair of the Private Industry Council of the Central Corridor and a former Workforce Investment Board member.
-Because of these experiences, in 2008, he was appointed to the House Committee on Education & Workforce.
-In the 113th Congress, Thompson will serve his second term as Co-Chairman of the bipartisan Congressional Career and Technical Education Caucus.
+GT is also a former member of the Bald Eagle Area School Board, past vice-chair of the Private Industry Council of the Central Corridor and a former Workforce Investment Board member.
+Because of these experiences, he was appointed to the House Committee on Education & Workforce in 2008.
+Rep. Thompson is also serving in his fourth term as Co-Chairman of the bipartisan Congressional Career and Technical Education Caucus.
 In the 115th Congress, Thompson introduced the Career and Technical Education for the 21st Century Act that passed the House and Senate unanimously and was signed into law by President Donald Trump.

-A community leader and a volunteer firefighter, with three decades of service, Glenn is acutely aware of the challenges facing Pennsylvania communities.
-As a member of the Agriculture, and Education & Workforce committees, GT is in a unique position to bring his expertise and knowledge to bear on the issues facing rural businesses, communities, and families, in order to improve the lives of the citizens of the Fifth District.
-Glenn is serving his second term as Chairman of the House Agriculture Subcommittee on Conservation, Energy & Forestry.
-Additionally, during the 113th Congress, Glenn will serve as Co-Chairman for the bipartisan Congressional Natural Gas Caucus.
+A community leader and a volunteer firefighter with over three decades of service, GT is acutely aware of the challenges facing Pennsylvania communities.
+As a member of the Agriculture, and Education & Workforce committees, GT is in a unique position to bring his expertise and knowledge to bear on the issues facing rural businesses, communities, and families, in order to improve the lives of the citizens of the Fifteenth District.
+In the 115th Congress, GT served as Vice Chairman of the Agriculture Committee and as Chairman of the Subcommittee on Nutrition.

-Congressman Thompson is a proud graduate of Penn State and Temple Universities, where he earned a B.S. and a Masters in Education, respectively.
-He and his wife Penny Ammerman Thompson have three adult sons, Parker (pastor), Logan (soldier), and Kale (music teacher).
-GT and Penny reside in Howard Township with their dog Truman.
+GT is a proud graduate of Penn State and Temple Universities, where he earned a B.S. and a Master of Education, respectively.
+He and his wife, Penny Ammerman-Thompson, have three adult sons, Parker (pastor), Logan (soldier), and Kale (music teacher).
+GT and Penny reside in Howard Township, Pa.